 - is there a place where you can take a break if you need to?

 Help while in work

 Some HR departments have people who are trained to listen to employees as a counsellor.
-If you do not have an HR department, your doctor (GP) would be able to advise on counselling services in your area.
+If you do not have an HR department, your doctor (GP) can tell you about counselling services in your area.

 Some larger companies have mentoring schemes.
 This is when you are partnered with a person, usually a senior person in a different part of the company, who can talk to you about aspects of your work.

-You may have regular 'catch up' or review meetings with your manager.
-You could use this time to talk about any difficulties you are having at work.
+You may have regular 'catch-up' or review meetings with your manager.
+You could use this time to talk about any problems you are having at work.